-It is doubtful that Nicolas Chauvin really existed, but the term that bares "his" name lives on.
+It is doubtful that Nicolas Chauvin really existed, but the term that bears "his" name lives on.
 Chauvin, it is said, was a badly wounded, poorly compensated soldier who was nonetheless still loyal to Napoleon, even after the leader himself abdicated.
-Chauvinism has come to be used as shorthand for "male chauvinism" but in it's original use it meant fanatical patriotism, and by extension, fanatical devotion to any cause even in the face of overwhelming opposition.
+Chauvinism has come to be used as shorthand for "male chauvinism" but in its original use it meant fanatical patriotism, and by extension, fanatical devotion to any cause even in the face of overwhelming opposition.

 an alphabet derived from the Greek alphabet and used for writing Slavic languages (Russian, Bulgarian, Serbian, Ukrainian, and some other Slavic languages)

-Saint Cyril was a 9th Century missionary who helped devise a writing system to translate the Bible into the languages of the Slavic peoples.
+Saint Cyril was a 9th-century missionary who helped devise a writing system to translate the Bible into the languages of the Slavic peoples.

 an internal-combustion engine that burns heavy oil